Thinking of flicking the switch on adding air con? Here's what to expect from air conditioning installation

-Fitted air conditioning installation
+Installing fitted air conditioning

+Single split systems tend to be the cheapest option for those worried about air conditioning cost, and they are made up of an indoor unit and an outdoor unit.
 Installation usually involves the engineer fitting an evaporative machine inside, while outside, a condensing unit will be put in place.

+In addition, there are pipes containing refrigerant and cables that run between the two units.
+These are commonly concealed within trunking.
 Split systems are usually ductless which makes their installation less intrusive and disruptive – all you need to do is set up the internal and external units and connect them with cabling.

 "Split systems can sometimes still have ducts on the evaporators (the inside part of the AC unit)," says David Hilton.
 "That then allows one evaporator to service more than one room."

-These systems have a single indoor unit which will usually be located in the loft or a basement.
-This unit is ducted out to different rooms of the house where it emits cool air through discreet grilles in the ceiling or walls.
 Ducting can be run in the walls or ceiling (or both) meaning that installation is far more labour intensive, disruptive and expensive.
 That said, many homeowners feel that it is worth it due to the sleek and subtle end result of these systems.

 With more than 35 years of expertise, David is a seasoned renewables and ventilation installer, recognised for his longstanding contributions to Homebuilding and Renovating magazine.
 Holding membership in the Gas Safe Register and armed with a Masters degree in Sustainable Architecture, David stands as an authoritative figure in sustainable building and energy efficiency.
 His extensive knowledge spans building fabrics, heat recovery ventilation, renewables, and conventional heating systems.
 Additionally, he serves as a distinguished speaker at the Homebuilding & Renovating Show.